redox132/REST_API/README.md

-# REST API ^_^
+# 📚 PHP REST API with SQLite

-A RESTful API built with PHP and MYSQL to provide easy interaction with the database.
-This will include all CRUD operations
+This is a simple RESTful API built with **PHP** and **SQLite**.
+It allows basic CRUD (Create, Read, Update, Delete) operations on a generic  resource.

-# Base URL
+# FUTURE EMPROVEMNTS

- coming soon :)
+there will be added one generic url which will deal with all tables. this means you can pass a single uri but you will be able to query multiple tables